 Megan and I tag-teamed the menu, and had such a blast creating it!

-Risotto is one of my go-to dishes when I want to make something special, and it works well with a variety of proteins from braised short ribs to seared salmon or shrimp.
-It has the unfortunate reputation of being difficult to make, but as long as you’ve got a little patience, the results are so worth it!
+Risotto is one of my go-to dishes when I’m in the mood for something decadent, and it works well with a variety of proteins from braised short ribs to seared salmon or shrimp.

 - 1 orange

 - 1 meyer lemon

 - 6 large scallops

 - 4 cups chicken stock